yizhang82/yizhang82.github.io/_drafts/transitioning-to-linux.md

 * Plugins that shows me all kind of status, such as git status, any pending background process, how long the last command took, etc.
 * Auto-suggestion.
 It automatically suggest the full command based on best match and it grays out the rest of the command that you didn't type.
 It's simple but almost feels like magic when you see it for the first time in action.
 * Syntax highlighting.
 Enough said.
 * VIM editing.
 Yes, you can now use VIM commands to edit your shell commands.
 Just think that you can easily navigate with all the muscle memory you had with vim.
+This *should* be mandatory in every thing that deal with text editing.

 With all these, and throw in a few custom key bindings, the plain shell / windows command prompt just seems so boring.

 # You need to work on your configurations

+However, tweaking these tools so that they work for you takes time.
 I find myself spending quite a bit of time tweaking the configurations to make it work better for me - and the time spent paid off.
 All the different configuration options are indeed quite overwhelming if starting from scratch so I use [Awesome dotfiles](https://github.com/Parth/dotfiles) project as my starting point for tweaking and forked my own version [yizhang82/dotfiles](https://github.com/yizhang82/dotfiles).
 There are a lot of things that I like about the way the things are setup:
   * One script to deploy everything - TMUX/ZSH, the entire github repo containing dotfiles, and back them up
-  * Dotfiles are configured to include the settings/scripts from the repo at `~/dotfiles` - this way things can be automatically synchronized through a git pull
+  * Dotfiles are configured to include the settings/scripts from the repo at `~/dotfiles` - this way things can be automatically synchronized through a git pull.
+This is actually quite brilliant.
   * Automatically pulls the github repo every time ZSH starts - so it's always up to date

 Of course, many of the configurations there are already pretty good and is perfect as a starting point for my own configurations.

 It contains all my TMUX, ZSH, VIM configurations, and by simplying cloning and running a script it goes into a new machine effortlessly.
 Most of these is done by the original author and I'm simply tweaking it to my needs.

-## Linux is a more developer friendly environment

-* There are a lot of great command line development tools available from open source community to help you get the job done
-* There are a lot of customizations you can do to suit your personal development workflow - you just need to do the leg work to find the right one for you and tweak it
-* It is much easier to experiment with a lot of open source projects in Linux as Windows version of them are simply not there or an after thought (requires significant work on getting it to build)

-Of course, nothing can quite match the integrated Visual Studio experience, but in practice that experience only holds up for small projects and for large projects it can often get compromised in one way or the other.
-While in linux the development experience is usually consistent whether it is large project or small.
+## I like it

+It did take a bit getting used to, but I'm happy to report that I now feel very much productive roughly on the same level of productivity when I'm working on Windows (if not more).
+I do miss having a fully integrated Visual Studio experience, but the command line experience (with TMUX, etc) in Linux is so much better that it more than makes up for that.
+Of course, at the end of the day, what matters is getting the job done - just use the right tool for the job.
+In a future post I can get into a bit more details with my experience with these tools and share some of my learnings/tips.